w3c/wai-curricula/content/designer/visual-design.md

 * design large-scale text and images of text that have a color contrast of at least 3:1 with respect to their background
 * design components and graphics that have a color contrast of at least 3:1 with respect to their background
 * define layouts to enable users to change colors based on customized screen sizes, screen configurations, and style sheets
-* use visual cues in addition to text color, for example using different patterns, shapes, and icons
+* use visual cues in addition to text color, for example by using different patterns, shapes, and icons
 * use text to complement information provided visually

 #### Teaching Ideas for Topic